br3ndonland/R-proteomics-Nrf1/README.md

 **Documentation is the *sine qua non* of reproducibility.** How can we hope to reproduce experiments if we don't know how they were done?
 Documentation must start at the beginning, with reproducible data analysis being preceded by reproducible experimental practices.
 No statistical adjustment can make up for lack of detailed metadata collected at the time the experiment is performed.
 Clear, annotated raw data should be provided, and data analyses should clearly describe each action taken from raw data to final analysis.

 This repository is a practical example of reproducible scientific data analysis.
 I have attempted to provide, to the greatest extent possible on GitHub, a complete documentation of the methods that led to the results presented.
 It's not perfect.
-There's definitely more I could do, but it's important practice for me and for science.
+The information is not complete, as I worked with others who don't care about documenting their work.
+There's definitely more I could do on the data analysis side also. **Some aspects of the experiment didn't work well, but that's the point.
+Experiments don't usually turn out exactly according to plan.
+By carefully documenting the methods, and sharing the results transparently, I can see exactly what went wrong, and how to move forward in the most efficient way.
+That's how science should be.**

 It might seem strange to my scientific colleagues, who are mostly focused on career advancement and personal aggrandizement, that I would take so much time to analyze preliminary data from a pilot study like this. **It's not just about the end result.
 If we want to address the reproducibility crisis, we need to focus on the process.**